 If you are the Resident of another IDAHO city:

 You must first have a card with your home library.
 If you do then you may come and get a reciprocal borrowers card.
 To do so you will need to bring in your home library card and your state issued Photo ID (usually a driver's license).
 If you have an out of state license you will also need to provide a current proof of address (such as a utility bill or lease agreement) in order to obtain a card.
 The application takes about 5 minutes!

 My Book is Due and I'm Not Done!

 If you have a book due and you are not quite done there is something you can do!
 The Portneuf Library supports book renewals, meaning you can extend the period of time an item is checked out up to three times.
-In order to do this you will need to call into the library with your library card number OR login to your online account.
-Currently the library uses an automatic renewal system which will automatically renew your books for you IF there are no holds on the item.
+Currently the library uses an automatic renewal system which will automatically renew your books for you if there are no holds on the item.